By Dr. Steven Wyre | 01/05/2024

 For students interested in the connection between artificial intelligence and philosophy, the University offers a B.A. in philosophy.
 The topic of AI and human consciousness are explored in Analytic Philosophy (PHIL417) where both Searle’s argument and a counterargument by Paul and Patricia Churchland are evaluated.

-Dr. Steve Wyre received his B.A. and M.A. in philosophy from the University of Oklahoma and his Ed.D. from the University of Phoenix.
-He has been teaching various ground-based philosophy courses since 2000 and online since 2003.
-Steve has also served as a subject matter expert (SME) for courses in ancient philosophy, ethics, logic and several other areas.
+Dr. Steve Wyre is currently the interim Department Chair of Religion, Art, Music, and Philosophy.
+He received his B.A. and M.A. in philosophy from the University of Oklahoma and his Ed.D. from the University of Phoenix.
+Steve has been teaching various ground-based philosophy courses since 2000 and online since 2003.
+He has also served as a subject matter expert (SME) for courses in ancient philosophy, ethics, logic, and several other areas.